-While there is plenty of work in Spain, the market - at least in the big cities - is saturated.
-In any case, as a non-EU citizen, you can't just come here and look for work.
-You'd need a visa that allowed you to work, and the chances of that happening are pretty slim.
+If you're a non-EU citizen with no right to a passport from an EU member state, either through birth or ancestry, I'm afraid your chances of finding legal work in Spain are slim to none.
 This is because EU hiring law dictates that in order to hire a non-EU citizen, employers first have to prove that there were no suitably-qualified EU citizens who could do the job.
-When it comes to teaching English, that's not a very likely proposition.
+When it comes to teaching English, this is not a very likely proposition.

-Hope that helps, and if you have any other questions, please ask.
+Hope that helps, and if you have any other questions, please don't hesitate to ask.